bogdanm/read-font/README.md

 ## Installation

-- `pip install read-font` to download the version uploaded to PyPI.
+- `pip install read-font` to download and install the version uploaded to PyPI.
 - clone this repository and then run `python setup.py install` to install the latest version on github.

 This should be enough in Linux.
 For Windows, you'll probably need to install the Freetype library: